SAP-samples/teched2022-DA161/exercises/ex2/README.md

 ![image](https://user-images.githubusercontent.com/112718519/199125625-d5369078-d27a-4876-af76-ca293c7b37d2.png)

 ℹ️ Now, all the values are increased by 10% except for January 2023 to March 2023.
-This is because you have previously locked these cells.
+This is because we have previously locked these cells.
 The increase in raw material charges are only applied to April 2023 to December 2023.

 ⚠️ **Quality check!** Does your Table look like this?

 ![image](https://user-images.githubusercontent.com/112718519/199125667-17bae9c1-02f5-4db7-81bd-c0c4bf831aad.png)

-🚩 Let's change the story filter so that you are filtering the data to show bikes in the Chinese market (China Bikes Ltd).
+🚩 Let's change the story filter so that we are filtering the data to show bikes in the Chinese market (China Bikes Ltd).

 15. Click the story filter in the top panel.
 Click **China Bikes Ltd**.